grittathh/noParFor/README.md

 * copy this along with doSomething.m and all its dependencies to a directory on the cluster.
 We'll call this the OWORKDIR.
 Note this should be a unique directory name...the script will create a subdirectory in /scratch/users/userid/ with the same name.
 * copy the noParFor .job, .sh, and .m files into the same directory
 * run "qsub createScratchEnvironmentPFS.job" from OWORKDIR
-* when it's done, run "qsub directoryTestPFS_multi.job" from OWORKDIR
+* when it's done, run "qsub myMaster.job" from OWORKDIR
-* this should spawn myMulti2.job
+* this should spawn myWorkers.job
-* when all the jobs are done, manually kill myMulti2.job
+* when all the jobs are done, manually kill myWorkers.job
-* collect results by running "qsub directoryConsolidatePFS.job" from OWORKDIR
+* collect results by running "qsub consolidateOutput.job" from OWORKDIR
 * copy the outputDataStruct.mat from OWORKDIR to your local computer.
 * done!